Freakwill/pyrimidine/docs/source/Install.md

 **Documentation as PDF**: download latest

-`pyrimidine` is a framework that makes building simple and scalable tests easy.
-Tests are expressive and readable—no boilerplate code required.
-Get started in minutes with a small unit test or complex functional test for your application or library.
+`pyrimidine` is a framework for genetic algorithm.

 ## Install pyrimidine

 Run the following command to install `pyrimidine`:

 `pip install [-U] pyrimidine`

 Check the version:

 `$ pyrimidine --version`